nfritze/kube-sample-daemonset/README.md

 Future nodes added after this is removed will not have the changes applied.

-To remove the changes, adjust `unrootsquash.sh` to use `urshelp-undo.sh` instead of `urshelp.sh`, rebuild and push the image, then update the deploy to the new image.
+To remove the changes, adjust `urs-daemonset.yml` so that the "HOST_SCRIPT" env var points to `unrootsquashundo.sh` instead of `unrootsquashset.sh`, then update the deploy with those containers.